 A prudent step for not only good physical health but also good mental health is consuming foods for a happy gut.
-Research now tells us that the gut microbiome really is our “second brain.”
-Did you know that 95 percent of the body’s serotonin (maintains mood balance) is in your digestive system?
-Most know that at least 75-80% of the immune system is located in the digestive tract.
-This means that the foods you choose to put into your body has a huge effect on keeping your immune supported and functioning well.
+Studies tell us that the gut microbiome is also our “second brain.”
+Ninety-five percent of your body’s serotonin (maintains mood balance) and at least 75-80% of your immune system is located in your digestive tract.
+This means that the food you choose to put into your body is important in keeping your immune system supported and your mood balanced.
 Since 90% of your cells are microbial cells and your diet influences your microbes, it is prudent to make sure that we focus on eating foods that are gut-friendly.
 So when we talk about gut health, the old adage “you are what you eat” rings true.

 23 Best Foods For A Happy Gut

 “Diet is one of the most powerful tools we have for changing the microbiota.”

 An imbalance in your gut can be a hidden culprit for many health concerns such as fatigue, learning and behavioral issues in children, asthma, eczema and rosacea.
 Below are the 23 best foods for a happy gut.
 Include some of these foods every day for a happy gut.